grinnell-cs/csc151-dh/_eboards/eboard01b.md

 * CSC-151 is *an introductory course in computer science*.
     * You can succeed (and even excel) with no prior experience.
       (Those with no prior experience sometimes spend more time.)
-    * We approach material differently than many other intro courses;
+    * We approach material differently than many other intro CS courses;
       prior experience may help, but it may also hinder.
 For example, we will not let you re-assign variables.
 (Don't worry if you don't know what that means.)